awsdocs/aws-personal-health-dashboard/doc_source/security_iam_service-with-iam.md

 You can use the [EnableHealthServiceAccessForOrganization](https://docs.aws.amazon.com/health/latest/APIReference/API_EnableHealthServiceAccessForOrganization.html) operation to create the service\-linked role in the account\.
 However, if you want to disable this feature, you must first call the [DisableHealthServiceAccessForOrganization](https://docs.aws.amazon.com/health/latest/APIReference/API_DisableHealthServiceAccessForOrganization.html) operation\.
 You can then delete the role through the IAM console, IAM API, or AWS Command Line Interface \(AWS CLI\)\.
 For more information, see [Using service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) in the *IAM User Guide*\.

-For more information, see [Aggregating AWS Health events across accounts with Organizational View](aggregate-events.md)\.
+For more information, see [Aggregating AWS Health events across accounts with organizational view](aggregate-events.md)\.

 ### Service roles<a name="security_iam_service-with-iam-roles-service"></a>